255A Data Operations Warrant Officer

 Career and Lifestyle Alignment

 The 255A is a strong long-term Army career for IT professionals who genuinely value service and want management authority over meaningful infrastructure.
 The post-service market is consistently strong.
-If you want to build cutting-edge commercial systems rather than maintain and deploy Army legacy infrastructure, civilian tech careers will serve you better financially.
+If you want to build modern commercial systems rather than maintain and deploy Army legacy infrastructure, civilian tech careers will serve you better financially.

 Explore more Army signal and cyber warrant officer careers including 255N Network Operations Warrant Officer and 255S Cyberspace Defense Warrant Officer.